MONIKA K. ADLER

 SIMULTAN FESTIVAL 2013 – ‘Popular Unknown’ – Timisoara, Romania (Nomination)

-II International Festival of Photography 2003 – Lodz, Poland – EXHIBITION
+II International Festival of Photography 2003 – Lodz, Poland – Exhibition

 CHARITY